-Department Balanced Scorecards - This is the department's version of a balanced scorecard.
-It is the single listing of all approved department key performance indicators and is used to monitor progress of achievement of department goals.
+Departmental Dashboard - This is the departmental version of a balanced scorecard.
+It is the single listing of all approved departmental measures and is used to monitor progress.

 Depreciation - The process of estimating and recording the expired useful life, or diminution of service from a capital asset that cannot or will not be restored by repair and must be replaced.
 The cost of the capital asset's lost usefulness is the depreciation or the cost to the reserve to replace the item at the end of its useful life.